kmules1/kmules1.github.io/ecumene/index.md

 ## The Greater Imperium

 The Imperium has had a global influence in the Ecumene due to its large area, its position in global sea trade, and its extensive history and staying power throughout the centuries.
+At its height, it held unmatchable power over three continents (Thrasu, Acaman, and Agelae) and a strong cultural influence in five more (the Two Daiphrons, Idan, Ctesia, Thoan, and Euchenor).
+By the present day (*7130*{: .ae}), its political ambitions have become more modest, having retreated to its imperial core and western territories.
+Within that space, dozens of successor states have come into existence, replicating Imperial forms and expanding them to new territories beyond the High Imperium's footprint.

-By the present day (*7130*{: .ae}), its cultural sphere has expanded well beyond the territory held by the Imperium proper or even that within its largest territorial extent.
-The Imperium serves as the model for a state across five continents, and elites throughout this outer sphere look to the core of the Imperial sphere for cultural signifiers.
+The Imperium serves as the model for a state across nine continents, and elites throughout this outer sphere look to the core of the Imperial sphere for cultural signifiers.

 ### Social Class